Don’t feel like cooking this Thanksgiving? These restaurants are offering complete pre-cooked feasts to-go - NewsBreak

 Popeyes

 Popeyes is taking on turkey for Thanksgiving with the return of its precooked — but frozen — Cajun-style turkeys (sides and desserts not included).
-The take-home turkeys are only available at participating locations, and customers are encouraged to call or visit their local restaurants to inquire about availability.TDOT halting lane closures across state highways on Thanksgiving
+The take-home turkeys are only available at participating locations, and customers are encouraged to call or visit their local restaurants to inquire about availability.Turkey travel: Which Thanksgiving foods can you take on a plane?

 Whole Foods